 I also thought about it and realized that our world tends toward evolution.
 So while there had to be some cataclysms, because that does happen, the essential problem driving the experiment in bringing a woman from the distant past to the future, had to be one that had evolved.

-While I am a strong advocate of trusting your process, there are times when your process needs a metaphorical kick in the pants.
+I am a strong advocate of trusting your process.
+But there are times when your process needs a metaphorical kick in the pants.
 And sometimes working against your process is exactly what your story needs.
-I won’t necessarily do impose a world on my characters again.
+I won’t necessarily impose a world on my characters again.
 In fact, I pretty much abandoned detailed outlining and fussing with motivations for the third section of Time Enough.
 But learning how to write the future taught me as much about building a story as it did about building a world.